Illustration of a skinny guy who's worried about diabetes and insulin resistance while bulking up.

 Imagine you have a broken leg.
 If you walk on that broken leg, it could make your injury worse, so it makes sense to take a break from walking on it.
 But if you don’t have a broken leg, then you don’t need to avoid walking on it.
 In fact, that would do more harm than good.
 You’d miss out on all the health benefits of walking.

 Carbs aren’t so different.
 If you don’t have insulin resistance, there’s no reason to avoid carbs, allowing you to take advantage of the many health benefits of fruits, vegetables, whole grains, and legumes.
-This will also pump your muscles full of glycogen, making them bigger and fuller and improving your performance in the gym.
+This will also pump your muscles full of glycogen, making them bigger and fuller, improving your performance in the gym, and speeding up muscle growth (full explanation).

 Even if you do have insulin resistance, the only known way to reverse it is to attack the root of the problem—to get rid of the extra fat impairing your pancreas and liver.
-To do that, you can use a combination of a calorie deficit, resistance training, and maybe some other forms of exercise:
+To do that, you can use a combination of a calorie deficit, hypertrophy training, and, ideally, some cardio:

 • The calorie deficit will help you lose weight.